 For those looking to get off the beaten path, San Rafel is an excellent place to explore—with some local insight.
 Our trip planners tell us that the neighborhood is becoming a hub for artists, especially as they're priced out of Roma and Condesa.
 As a result, you'll find tons of great galleries.

 Even though it’s under the radar, San Rafael is considered to be fairly safe.

-Among the best things to see in this neighborhood are Palacio Nacional, where the president works, Zocalo Square, where all big national events or holidays are celebrated, Catedral Metropolitana, the city’s enormous historic cathedral, and the just-adjacent (and absolutely amazing) ruins of the ancient Aztec city of Tenochtitlan.
+Among the best things to see in this neighborhood are Palacio Nacional, where the president works, Zocalo Square, where all big national events or holidays are celebrated, Catedral Metropolitana, the city’s enormous historic cathedral, and the just-adjacent (and absolutely incredible) ruins of the ancient Aztec city of Tenochtitlan.

-Just south of Coyaocan, San Angel shares the quiet, thoughtful nature of its sister neighborhood to the north.
-For anyone looking for a real authentic market, San Angel’s Bazar Sabado is a must-see.
+Here, locals suggest checking out the wonderful San Angel’s Bazar Sabado, a fantastic Mexico City market.
 Visitors can march across the cobblestone streets, enjoy the colorful historic mansions and old churches, and stop in the market for authentic souvenirs.

 Largely residential, San Angel is considered to be safe.

-This middle-class, non-touristy neighborhood is known for its international cuisine, great bars, and some of Mexico City's best tacos.
+Locals tell us that this middle-class, non-touristy neighborhood is known for its international cuisine, great bars, and some of Mexico City's best tacos.

 While Narvarte is considered to be fairly safe, it is also an often overlooked destination—which means it's a great neighborhood to explore as the locals do.
 Our trip planners tell us that Navarte, just across the highway from Roma, is also an easy stop to add to a Mexico City itinerary.